 Top 10 Buffet / Family-Style Restaurants in Walt Disney World

-The Walt Disney World Resort has something for everyone when it comes to dining, from great snacks to the finest of dining, you are bound to find something to your liking.
-Some of the most beloved, and most talked about, are the restaurants that let you eat as much as you would like – the buffets and family-style locations.
+The Walt Disney World Resort has something for everyone when it comes to dining.
+From great snacks to the finest of dining, you are bound to find something to your liking.
+Some of the most beloved, and most talked about, are the restaurants that let you eat as much as you would like.
+These are the buffets and family-style locations.

 To find out the best of the best, we asked members of the Mouse for Less Facebook group and compiled the results into this list.
 These Top 10 Buffet and Family-Style Restaurants offer unique atmosphere, tasty food, and a variety of experiences and options to appeal to many different guests.
 And since they are located both in and out of the theme parks, they can fit into many parts of your vacation.

-Two of the locations just missed out on the top ten, but we wanted to still mention them as they have a lot to offer
+This location just missed out on the top ten, but we wanted to still mention it as they have a lot to offer.

 Dining at Disney’s Hollywood Studios gets a bad rap sometimes, but it has a lot of wonderful “diamond’s in the rough” depending on what you are looking for.
 Hollywood and Vine is just one of those locations.